soundpaint/rp2040pio-docs/monitor.rst

 The program makes use of GPIO 0 as output.
 Since many blocks of the RP2040 can potentially output data to this pin, we have to tell that our current PIO, PIO0, claims to make use of this pin.
-For this purpose, we execute the following monitor command:
+For this purpose, we execute the following monitor command ``gpio --pio=0 --gpio=0 -i``.

 .. figure:: images/monitor-gpio-init.png
-   :scale: 50 %
+   :scale: 80%
    :alt: Init GPIO Pin 0

-   Init GPIO Pin 0
+   Init GPIO pin 0 for PIO0

    Init GPIO pin 0 for PIO0 to claim that PIO0 will be granted access to this pin.